on-merrit/sdg_analysis/notebooks/02-sdg_with_whom.md

 ![](02-sdg_with_whom_files/figure-html/unnamed-chunk-4-1.png)<!-- -->

 Overall, there are no big differences.
-The hypothesis that LIC are driven towards certain positions is not observable from this view.
-Maybe this is true if we look at papers which have been published in certain journals, i.e. in higher prestige journals.
-Because the underlying hypothesis would have been: authorship positions from LIC for papers led by WEIRD researchers.
+The hypothesis that LIC are driven towards certain positions is not clearly observable from this view.
+This might be partly true for last author positions, where high income countries are more prevalent.

-But maybe this underlying hypothesis is very biased and dismissive of researchers from other continents?
+But there is likely two effects going on: collaborations between affiliations from countries within a given bracket, and collaboration between brackets.
+Maybe this could be the focus: how are authorship positions distributed for collaborations between high income and all other countries?